* Practicing through a Law Corporation

 News & Recognition

 Jennifer’s clients include a broad range of early stage and established companies and universities.
-She has helped her clients to patent inventions such as safety syringes, natural pesticides, new formulation technologies, and building components on a global basis.
-Jennifer has filed many provisional and PCT applications, and has assisted clients with optimizing their intellectual property protection strategy globally, including in China in conjunction with Chinese counsel.
+She has helped her clients to patent inventions such as safety syringes, natural pesticides, new formulation technologies, and electrical safety equipment on a global basis.
+Jennifer has filed many provisional and PCT applications, and has assisted clients with optimizing their intellectual property protection strategy globally, including handling IP-related issues in China in conjunction with Chinese counsel.

 - IP counsel to a local medical device company throughout both the development of its IP portfolio and the due diligence involved in the offering for sale of that IP portfolio.